paulinacarolina/paulinacarolina/README.md

 👩🏾‍💻
 I'm a Mexican Software Engineer, working as a software web developer at Collins Aerospace.

-- 🔭 I’m currently working on a Front-end Arquitect Career Path on @Platzi
+- 🔭 I’m currently working to build up my 'Front-end Arquitect Career' on @Platzi
 - 🌱 I’m currently learning CSS Preprocessors
 - 😄 Pronouns: her/she
 - 💭 We can talk about tech, feminism, philosophy or whichever you like